Banks and Saint Bonaventure host Saint Louis - WTOP News

 St. Louis; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Saint Bonaventure visits the Saint Louis Billikens after Daryl Banks III scored 27 points in Saint Bonaventure’s 73-69 victory over the George Mason Patriots.
+BOTTOM LINE: Saint Bonaventure visits the Saint Louis Billikens after Daryl Banks III scored 27 points in Saint Bonaventure’s 73-69 win over the George Mason Patriots.

+The Billikens and Bonnies square off Saturday for the first time in A-10 play this season.

-TOP PERFORMERS: Gibson Jimerson is shooting 34.9% from beyond the arc with 2.5 made 3-pointers per game for the Billikens, while averaging 12.9 points.
-Yuri Collins is averaging 12.3 points and 10.6 assists over the past 10 games for Saint Louis.
+TOP PERFORMERS: Francis Okoro is averaging 6.8 points, 8.7 rebounds and 1.7 blocks for the Billikens.
+Gibson Jimerson is averaging 2.5 made 3-pointers over the last 10 games for Saint Louis.

-Banks is averaging 17.4 points for the Bonnies.
-Yann Farell is averaging 2.0 made 3-pointers over the last 10 games for Saint Bonaventure.
+Banks is shooting 39.5% from beyond the arc with 3.1 made 3-pointers per game for the Bonnies, while averaging 17.4 points.
+Kyrell Luc is shooting 39.0% and averaging 13.1 points over the past 10 games for Saint Bonaventure.

 LAST 10 GAMES: Billikens: 5-5, averaging 74.9 points, 38.2 rebounds, 17.6 assists, 4.7 steals and 4.1 blocks per game while shooting 44.5% from the field.
 Their opponents have averaged 70.6 points per game.